alivexd/Nitro-Generator-Checker/README.md

 ## Issues Faced By Users
 People who try running this gen usually face problems like:
-- File opens and then closes
+- File opens and then closes (Dont know how to run py files)
-- Dont know how to run py files
+- Go watch a tutorial on youtube about how to run py files
-- If you face similar problems then simply run the code on replit (it is way easier on repl)
+- If you still face similar problems then run the code on replit (it is way easier on repl)

-## Live Update - It Works In 2022
+## Live Update - It Works In 2023
-- It is working efficiently in 2022, Feel free to dm me if you face problems not mentioned above
+- It is working efficiently in 2023, Feel free to dm me if you face problems not mentioned above

 ## Support 🖐
 In case of bug just add me **Alive#1100**